-I. GENERAL EDUCATION REQUIREMENT
+GENERAL EDUCATION REQUIREMENT

-II.
-CONCENTRATION
+П. CONCENTRATION

 III.
 ELECTIVES

-ASSOCIATE IN SCIENCE DEGREE

-INTERDISCIPLINARY STUDIES (365)
+ASSOCIATE IN SCIENCE DEGREE INTERDISCIPLINARY STUDIES (365)

 This degree may or may not prepare a student for a particular occupation or entry into a baccalaureate degree program.
 A student may apply for admission to this program during or after the semester in which 12 semester hours of credit are completed (including transfer and military credit).
 A minimum of 12 semester hours must be completed after admission to the degree program.

-I. GENERAL EDUCATION REQUIREMENT
+I. GENERAL EDUCATION REQUIREMENT rs

-English Composition 6 hours ENGL 1113 English and ENGL 1213
+English Composition

 American History and U.S. Government

-Science 6 hours One course must be a laboratory science
+Science

 Mathematics (MATH 1513 or above)

-Humanities 6 hours
+Humanities